AnkitSharma-007/rxjs-angular-interview-guide/README.md

 ## 🤝 Contributions Welcome

 Have a great example, question, or operator to add?
-PRs are open!
+PRs are welcome!
 Let’s make this the go-to resource for RxJS interview prep in the Angular world.

----